 Strenuous exercise like running along side a bike, can easily over heat the dog.
 Watch for signs of heat stroke and take it easy.

 We love the Kurgo Zippy Bowl and the Dexas Collapsible Travel Bowl, as they compact into a small size and easily fits into the pocket of her trailer, it clips to her leash or belt loops, so we can bring it along when we’re exploring cities.

 Dogs cool off by panting and sweat through their paws, so we will either we find a lake or river where she can get her paws wet, or we use a Ruffwear Swamp Cooler.
 Sora hates sitting on a wet bed, so we make sure to squeeze out as much water as we can before we put it on her.

+When we stop in larger cities, we purchase three-kilogram bags of food and stay topped off to ensure we never run out.
 With the abundance of street dogs and other critters roaming around at night, we snap Sora’s food to a high tree branch or store it inside her trailer overnight.